 She looks up from the dilemma which has been occupying her thoughts:

-namely – Coco Shreddies or Curiously Cinnamon: which one would they
+namely – Coco Shreddies or Curiously Cinnamon: which one would

 And sees the mini-me tyke,